peterpih/Notes/Postgres Upgrade.md

 </pre>

 <h2>Initialize new database</h2>
-$ initdb /usr/local/var/postgres9.6 -E utf8 --locale
+$ initdb /usr/local/var/postgres9.6 -E utf8
 <pre>
 The files belonging to this database system will be owned by user "peterpih".
 This user must also own the server process.